 While writing effective credit union and bank policies and procedures is the first step to improving customer service, the second is ensuring that front-line staff can quickly and easily access those policies and procedures.
 If they can’t, all that work has gone to waste.
 One way you can assess how easy it is for your front-line staff to access your policies and procedures is by taking a closer look at how your intranet is performing.

 That’s where we come in.
 At SilverCloud, not only will we take all of your bank’s policies and procedures and rewrite and restructure them, we will make them easy to find by your front-line staff as well.
-We do this through our SaaS product, Compass, which takes your current intranet and supercharges it to work for your team members, not against them.
+We do this through our Employee Enablement solution, which takes your current intranet and supercharges it to work for your team members, not against them.
 Curious to learn more?
 Let us know!